A tutorial on braces for patients with dropfoot

 Drop foot (also known as dropfoot, footdrop and foot drop) is a term that describes a disorder where a patient has a limited ability or inability to raise the foot at the ankle joint.
 This makes walking difficult as the toes tend to drag on the ground which leads to tripping and instability.
 Patients adapt to this by using their hip muscles to exaggerate lifting the foot above the ground (known as a “steppage gait”) or by swinging their leg outward so that the foot can clear the ground (known as “circumduction”).
 More information on the cause of foot drop is available at the end of this page.

-If you have drop foot, call our Seattle office at 206 344 3808 that we can work with you to find the best AFO for your condition.
+If you have drop foot, contact us to make an appointment in our Seattle office.
+We will work with you to find the best AFO for your condition.

 Drop Foot Treatment